 - An allergic or irritant dermatitis.
 Dermatitis means inflammation of the skin.
 This may be caused by:

 - Excess sweat and moisture around the anus.
 Young children who may not wipe themselves properly, adults with sweaty jobs and adults with a lot of hair round their anus may be especially prone to this.

 - Excess cleaning of the anal area.

-- Some soaps, perfumes, creams, ointments, or the dye in some toilet tissue may irritate (sensitise) the skin around the anus in some people.
+- Some soaps, perfumes, creams, or ointments, or the dye in some toilet tissue, may irritate (sensitise) the skin around the anus in some people.
 You may be 'allergic' to one or more of the ingredients in these products.

 Skin conditions cause about half of all cases of secondary pruritus ani.

 - Thrush and fungal infections are caused by germs that thrive in moist, warm, airless areas, such as around the anus.
 Thrush is more common in people with diabetes.

 - Threadworms are a very common cause in children.
 Up to 4 in 10 children in the UK have threadworms at some stage.
 Threadworms live in the gut and lay eggs around the anus which cause itch.
 Children may pass them on to adults in the same home.
 Consider this cause particularly if there is more than one person in the home with an itchy bottom.
 Also, with threadworms, the itch is mainly at night.

 - Other infections such as scabies, infections with germs (bacteria), herpes infection, anal warts and some other sexually transmitted infections can cause itch around the anus.
 You are likely to have other symptoms too such as a rash, lump or discharge.